 However, treating schistosomiasis and STH can improve people’s lives in several ways.
 Treatment is safe and effective.
 Studies show that early and regular treatment has the potential to

-- Increase school attendance by up to 255
+- increase school attendance by up to 25%,

-The majority of SCI-supported programmes treat school-age children (5–14 years old), but can include at-risk adults.
+The majority of programs supported by SCI Foundation treat school-age children (5–14 years old), but can include at-risk adults.

-Treatment is cost-effective. £1 provides treatment for three people.
+Treatment is cost effective.
+Just £1 (about $1.70 CAD) provides treatment for up to three people.